gcrate/hackathon2/Readme.md

 **Method:** GET
 **Parameters:**
 droneId - _The ID of your drone_
-direction - _How you want the drone to move.
-Valid values [up, down, forward, backward, right, left, turnRight, turnLeft]_
+direction - _How you want the drone to flip.
+Valid values [up, down, forward, backward]_

 **Example Code:**
 ```javascript